ndenicolais/Couplers/README.md

 - Detailed calculation of time spent together from the date of engagement
 - Keep track of all your anniversaries (365 days) and dayversaries (100 days)
 - A personalized calendar that displays all your milestones and events
-- Single or multiple events with dates, type, photo, location and notes
+- Events with dates, type, images, locations and notes
-- A map showing event markers based on locations
+- A map showing all events and the event search function
 - Favorites list of your events
 - Notes to mark everything you need to remember
 - Light and dark theme variants